shur1m/ScheduleBotson/README.md

 ## About

-Botson is the best secretary you've never had!
+Botson is the best secretary (discord bot) you've never had!
 It schedules messages/ announcements for you, and has memorized 7 different Japanese dictionaries!

 ## Roadmap